mlte-team/a2it/framework/1_SDMT.md

 ## System Dependent Model Testing

-This component of the framework considers the quality attributes of machine learning models in the context of the system into which they are integrated.
+### Objective and Rationale
+Machine learning models and the systems into which they are integrated must be functional in their desired context, as well as robust and resilient to an array of potential adverse situations.
+This section is dedicated to ensuring that model and system teams work together to identify properties and requirements at both the model and the system level.
+This includes weighing tradeoffs and considering the prioritization of properties ([Ribeiro et al. 2020](https://homes.cs.washington.edu/~wtshuang/static/papers/2020-acl-checklist.pdf)).

-### Model Properties
+### System Dependent Model Testing (SDMT) Properties

-TODO (Kyle): edit this part
+TODO(Kyle): please edit this part (previously titled 'model properties'), I feel like you have the best idea of how to frame the buckets.
+Also are we removing the categories within the property section?

 We organize the _Modeling_ component of this framework in terms of model properties.
 Model properties are characteristics of machine learning models and the algorithms that produce them that are relevant when integrating the model in the context of a larger system.

 We enumerate many model properties below, and this is not an exhaustive list.
 When comparing models with these properties, it will likely be extremely rare to find one model that dominates all other models along all dimensions.
 For this reason, we recommend selecting the subset of these properties that are most relevant for your application.
 Determing the subset to select is accomplished through requirements engineering.